 THE LIFE COACH PODCAST – Episode 263

 Remember from yesterday: Two parts of the brain.
-1) The Primitive Brain or Monkey Brain.
-My kids prefer to call it the Monkey Brain, and that absolutely works for me.
-The visual is perfect.
+1) The Primitive Brain or what my kids call the Monkey Brain.
 And then 2) The Prefrontal Cortex.
 This is the upper brain, right?

 The monkey brain, or primal brain, wants instant gratification.
 It is also looking to defend itself.
 It creates in us fear.
 It creates in us stories about the situation around us and the people around us.
 It seeks out rewards and pleasure.

 “It’s completely unfair to our future self (to make decisions with the primal brain), because the primal brain will always choose immediate pleasure… you will be always at the affect of instant gratification.”

 But, most of us make most of our decisions with that lower, primal brain.

 That takes us to today’s blog post.
 We are going to learn to recognize when urges are coming from the primal brain.
 We won’t fight it.
 We will observe it.
 Let it be what it is.
 Sit with it.
 We are looking to reward it, in fact.
 Only we want to reward it in a way that will serve our future selves, right?
 Does that make sense?
 Stay with me.

 What is an urge jar?
 How will it help me manage my monkey brain?
 The six steps Brooke shares focus specifically on eating urges.
 But I want to see if I can apply them to other monkey-brain-urges, as well.
 Six steps:

 #1 Write down exactly what you will eat tomorrow, in a journal.